NOAA-GFDL/fre-workflows/for-developers.md

 # Configuration Settings

 `fre-workflows` has primarily been developed and tested on PPAN.
-The following are guidelines for developing on PPAN:
+The following are guidelines for developing on **PPAN**:

 ## Cylc User settings